fabioabreureis/ansible-kvm-cloudinit-prosivion/README.md

-Ansible Role: Deploy cloud init image on KVM
+Ansible Role: Deploy vms with cloud init image on KVM
 =========

 This role does deploy vms inside Kvm for lab proposes with cloud-init.